skadistats/smoke/README.md

 * Temp Entities
 * Sounds

 No major technical limitations, just unfinished work.
+This should be working soon.

 # License